I Fell in Love With the Sound Waves – a review of Brave Days’ “Work In Progress” EP

 Pop-punk can be tough ground to cover musically.
 You must have the perfect blend of catchy hooks, visual lyricism with plenty of pop sensibility.
 Brave Days achieves that in leaps and bounds with their newest release, Work in Progress.

 Clocking in just under a total of twenty-two minutes, it is a fast-paced ride that leaves you wanting more.
-The album opens with the intro track, “Luminous Beings Are We.”
-As an intro it sets a nice aesthetic that flows throughout the album as a whole and fades into “Cloudy Eyes” which is where the pace is set for the remainder of the album.
-While both “Cloudy Eyes” and “Ring by Spring” are good songs they don’t stand out as much as the final four tracks of the album.
+The EP opens with “Luminous Beings Are We.”
+As an intro it sets a nice aesthetic that flows throughout the album as a whole and fades into “Cloudy Eyes,” which is where the pace is set for the remainder of the project.
+While both “Cloudy Eyes” and “Ring by Spring” are good songs, they don’t stand out as much as the final four tracks of the album.

 Work in Progress can be found on Spotify, Apple Music, Google Play or Bandcamp.